deepakcm34/Kubeadm-aws/README.md

 regarding the  API server, controller manager, we have to create the yaml configuration file and add the --cloud-provider=aws option to use while running the kubeadm command (kubeconf-init.yaml) from the master.

-Please run the kubeadm init from the master with configuration file : “sudo kubeadm init --config kubeconf-init.yaml” (The yaml file present under yamls/kubeadm-init, please replace "privatehostnameofyourmasterinstance" with your master private DNS name in kubeconf-init.yaml)
+Please run the kubeadm init from the master with configuration file :

+    sudo kubeadm init --config kubeconf-init.yaml

+(The yaml file present under yamls/kubeadm-init, please replace "privatehostnameofyourmasterinstance" with your master private DNS name in kubeconf-init.yaml)

 Once the initialization completed, you will get the join URL with the apiendpoint, token,  caCertHashes to add the worker nodes to the cluster